JackBekket/Hellper/lib/langchain/README_GENERATED.md

 This function is not used in the provided code but is commented out.
 It would have been used to log the full response object from the AI model, including information about the model, the response ID, and the usage statistics.

-lib/langchain/handler.go
-## Package: langchain

-### Imports:
-- context
-- encoding/json
-- log
-- github.com/JackBekket/hellper/lib/database
-- github.com/tmc/langchaingo/llms
-- github.com/tmc/langchaingo/schema

-### External Data, Input Sources:
-- Database: The code uses a database (likely a relational database like PostgreSQL or MySQL) to store user information and session usage data.
-The database is accessed through the `db` package.

-### Code Summary:
-#### ChainCallbackHandler:
-- This struct implements a callback handler for various events in a LangChain agent.
-- It includes methods for handling agent actions, agent finishes, chain ends, chain errors, chain starts, LLM errors, LLM content generation starts, LLM starts, retriever ends, retriever starts, streaming functions, tool ends, tool errors, and tool starts.
-- The `HandleLLMGenerateContentEnd` method is responsible for logging the content choice, stop reason, context, and generation information.
-- The `LogResponseContentChoice` method is called within `HandleLLMGenerateContentEnd` to log the content choice, stop reason, context, and generation information.
-- It also updates the user's session usage information based on the number of prompt tokens, completion tokens, and total tokens.

-#### Other Methods:
-- The code includes other methods like `HandleText` and `HandleLLMGenerateContentEnd` that can be implemented as needed.

-#### Database Interaction:
-- The code uses the `db` package to interact with the database.
-- It retrieves user information from the context and updates the user's session usage information based on the number of prompt tokens, completion tokens, and total tokens.

-#### Logging:
-- The code uses the `log` package to log various events and information, such as content choices, stop reasons, generation information, and user information.

-#### Usage Information:
-- The code updates the user's session usage information based on the number of prompt tokens, completion tokens, and total tokens.
-- This information is stored in a separate structure to avoid race conditions.

-#### Summary:
-- The code provides a callback handler for various events in a LangChain agent.
-- It includes methods for handling agent actions, agent finishes, chain ends, chain errors, chain starts, LLM errors, LLM content generation starts, LLM starts, retriever ends, retriever starts, streaming functions, tool ends, tool errors, and tool starts.
-- The code also interacts with a database to store user information and session usage data.
-- It uses the `log` package to log various events and information.